ArtHitParade

 The other instrument is a more classic chronograph that Scott carried on his wrist in the third and final moonwalk of the mission.
 The most spectacular feature of Apollo 15 was the first use of a motor vehicle on the moon, the Lunar Rover.
 In this tour that departed the astronauts up to 5 Km from the LM, an error in assessing the time could have caused a fatal lack of oxygen or of battery power.

 This piece of equipment escaping the official mission is the only watch in private hands that has been used on the surface of the moon.
-It will be sold on October 22 in Boston by RR Auction, lot 9001.
-Here is the link to the post issued by the auction house.
+It was sold for $ 1.62M on October 22, 2015 by RR Auction, lot 9001.

 1977 The Space Stations